 Project WILD in Massachusetts

-A national program of wildlife education workshops designed for educators of a wide range of ages, from pre-school to high school.
+An international program of wildlife education workshops designed for educators of a wide range of ages, from pre-school to high school.
 Hours spent may be used toward professional development or other continuing education credit.
-Co-sponsored by the Massachusetts Wildlife Federation.
+Co-sponsored by the Massachusetts Sportsmen’s Council.
 For information on attending or hosting a workshop, call (508) 389-6310.

 - Flying WILD is a whole-school approach to environmental education using birds as the focus.
 Targeted for the middle-school level audience, though widely adaptable, Flying WILD offers practical, hands-on classroom and outdoor field-investigation experiences connecting real-world experiences in bird biology, conservation, and natural history.
 Project-based classroom applications, service learning, and community involvement are encouraged.